aporeto-inc/gaia/doc/documentation.md

 #### `destinationIP (string)`

-IP of the destination.
+DestinationIP is the IP address of the destination.

 #### `destinationPort (integer)`

-DestPort is the destination port of the packet.
+DestinationPort is the destination port of a TCP or UDP packet.

 | Characteristics | Value   |
 | -               | -:      |